reduxjs/react-redux/CONTRIBUTING.md

 git clone https://github.com/your-username/react-redux.git
 ```

-This repository uses Yarn v2 to manage packages.
-You'll need to have Yarn v1.22 installed globally on your system first, as Yarn v2 depends on that being available first.
+This repository uses pnpm to manage packages.
+The required version is pinned in the `packageManager` field of `package.json`, so the simplest way to get it is to enable Corepack (`corepack enable`) and let it pick the right one.
 Install dependencies with:

 ```
-yarn install
+pnpm install
 ```

 ### Building